oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 **Prerequiste**

-- You already have [docker desktop](https://docs.docker.com/desktop/) installed on your computer
+- [docker desktop](https://docs.docker.com/desktop/) is installed on your computer.
-- You have basic understanding of docker and containers
+- Basic understanding of docker and containers.
-- Basic Linux understanding will be helpful
+- Basic Linux understanding will be helpful.

 Let's Begin.